rogerfarrell/Notes/the-tower-of-babel-is-a-self-referential-totality.md

 of their unsanctioned ascent, the tower was an artificial totality whose top was man.
 The top reached into the heavens.
 It was intended to elevate man beyond the mortal plain into the divine realm.
 Of course, this was a fated endeavor.
-Mortal artifices crumble in the presence of true divinity: [[the-tower-of-babel-is-a-self-referential-totality]].
+Mortal handiwork crumbles in the presence of true divinity: [[the-tower-of-babel-is-a-self-referential-totality]].

 [^1]: This is the same pattern as the Numenorean war on Valinor.